United Parks & Resorts: SeaWorld joins Busch and further expansion (1989–2008)

-SeaWorld Parks & Entertainment
+InBev acquisition and spinoff as SeaWorld Parks & Entertainment (2008–2012)

+In 2008, Anheuser-Busch was acquired by Belgian brewer InBev.
+Based on its previous acquisitions, it was widely expected that InBev would later sell off non-core assets in order to pay down the debt created by its purchase of Anheuser-Busch; the theme-park division was considered one of the most likely assets to be sold.
+In early 2009, InBev began soliciting bids for those assets in advance of an anticipated sale.
+As part of the plans to shed the division, Busch Entertainment ended the free beer-sampling programs at ten theme parks which have Anheuser-Busch BrewMaster's Clubs, and terminated a benefit where employees of legal age received two cases of Anheuser-Busch beer per month.

 Former logo as SeaWorld Parks & Entertainment.

-In late 2009, the Blackstone Group reportedly entered into negotiations to acquire Busch Entertainment.
+In late 2009, the Blackstone Group entered into negotiations to acquire Busch Entertainment.
 The Blackstone Group already owned a partnership in Universal Orlando Resort, and a significant interest in Merlin Entertainments, which operates attractions and theme parks such as Madame Tussauds and Legoland.
-Previous estimates have valued Busch Entertainment at US$2.5 billion – 3.0 billion.

 On October 7, 2009, the discussions came to fruition as Anheuser-Busch InBev announced plans to sell Busch Entertainment Corporation to the Blackstone Group in a deal worth approximately US$2.7 billion.
-As part of the deal, Blackstone maintained the current management team from Busch Entertainment and operate it as a separate entity.
-Further, Anheuser-Busch would sign a sponsorship agreement with the company, thus allowing the two Busch Gardens parks to keep their current names and promotions, including the "Here's to the Heroes" military appreciation program.
-In announcing the deal, Busch Entertainment President Jim Atchison said that Blackstone's acquisition brings "an awful lot of strategic vision for us.
-We're going to continue to grow the business together."
-The company was also renamed SeaWorld Parks & Entertainment.

-The acquisition would be done with no loss of jobs at the parks or at the company's Orlando headquarters.
-New departments were hired to fill positions that would have previously been managed by Anheuser-Busch, such as a legal department and procurement staff.
-The largest proposed change to the operation of the parks would be the removal of Anheuser-Busch's Clydesdales from those parks that had them and the removal of the A&Eagle logos.
-Anheuser-Busch licenses the "Busch Gardens" name to SeaWorld Entertainment perpetually.
+As part of the deal, Blackstone maintained the management from Busch Entertainment and operated it as a separate entity - now known as SeaWorld Parks & Entertainment.
+Anheuser-Busch would sign a sponsorship agreement with the company, allowing the two Busch Gardens parks to keep their names and promotions, including the "Here's to the Heroes" military appreciation program.
+The largest proposed change to the operation of the parks would be the removal of Anheuser-Busch's Clydesdales from those parks that had them and the removal of Anheuser-Busch logos.

-Blackstone Group began pushing SeaWorld Parks and Entertainment into other areas including plans for TV and animation divisions, expanding its consumer products unit and develop usage for its park film footage.
+Blackstone Group began pushing SeaWorld Parks & Entertainment into other areas including TV and animation divisions, expanding its consumer products unit and developing usage for its park film footage.
 In mid-2011, the company started the SeaWorld Pictures division with Scott Helmstedter as chief creative officer.
 The division's first release was Turtle: The Incredible Journey in June 2011.
-Helmstadter indicated in September 2011 that the TV and animation divisions had several items on their slate and the three entertainment units would be at MIPCOM and Kidscreen Summit 2012 looking for projects.
 SeaWorld Entertainment agreed in January 2012 to a multi-year licensing deal with Ruckus Media, a Connecticut-based app developer, for SeaWorld's animal-based digital story books for ages three to eight.
 Sleepy Giant Entertainment and SeaWorld Parks released Turtle Trek, its first free mobile app based on the ride of the same name.
 SeaWorld and Nelvana Enterprises agreed in December 2012 to include Franklin and Friends with the SeaWorld Kids brand.
 Two special and co-branded books were planned.